radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 ### Invariant Testing

 Invariant testing checks that certain properties (invariants) of your contract remain true regardless of the sequence of operations performed.
-An invariant is a specific condition that must always be satisfied no matter which functions were called on our program, in any order.
+An invariant is a specific condition that must always be satisfied no matter which functions are called on our program, in any order.
 For example, an invariant for our PiggyBank contract could be that the current balance of the contract must equal the difference between all deposits and all withdrawals.
-This property should always hold in the system, regardless of how many times the `deposit()` and `withdraw()` functions were called, in what order, and by which addresses.
+This property should always hold in the system, regardless of how many times the `deposit()` and `withdraw()` functions are called, in what order, and by which addresses.
 Properly defining invariants is fundamental to this process.
-After defining the invariants, we can simulate the system's execution using stateful fuzz tests, where different functions will be called in various orders with different input data, and we'll verify that the invariant is always satisfied.
+After defining the invariants, we can simulate the system's execution using stateful fuzz tests, where different functions will be called in various orders with different input data, and we'll verify that the invariants are always satisfied.

 ```solidity
 /**